3 Things Google Can Teach You About Copywriting

 How to use FUD on your own site

 FUD can be tricky.
 It’s important to bring up the benefits of making the right decision (read: the decision you want them to make.)
 Yet, if you push it too far, people may kick back and ignore your pitch.

-Want Google Glass?
-There are only a few available …
+Did you want Google Glass?
+There were only a few available…

 The principle of scarcity teaches us that something becomes more attractive to us if we think we can’t have it.
 If something is only available for a limited time, or to a limited population, we want it more.

 Now, think about Google Glass.
 The glasses were clunky, weird looking and are like the geeky eyeglass equivalent of a Segway.
 But people wanted their Glass.
 Badly.
 When you limit sales of a $2,000 product to “invite only,” it’s amazing how many people will immediately catapult the product purchase to a “need.”
 After all, there’s only a few invites out there.
 Don’t you want to be part of the chosen few?

 How you can apply this in your business:

 Are there ways you can make your product less available – for instance, reminding people that there are just “a few products at that price,” or making it a limited-time offer?
 If you provide services, you can tell clients that you’re only accepting X new clients every month.
 It’s amazing how products will compete for your time when they think that you may not have time to take them on.

 The next time you read a Google announcement, think about how they positioned their content and see what you can learn.
 The Big G can be a wonderful teacher…